blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/ephemeralscan.md

 Ephemeral Scan, or Ephemeral Scan Mode, is a new way of running [solution_name] with [blackduck_product_name].
 This mode is designed to be as fast as possible and does not persist any data on [blackduck_product_name].
 Ephemeral Scan Mode has a unique set of restrictions, mode of configuration and set of results.
 It is similar to Rapid Scan Mode however it differs in that it supports usage of the SIGNATURE_SCAN tool.
 Ephemeral Scan allows non-persistent signature scans to be performed.

-Enable this feature by adding [--detect.blackduck.scan.mode=EPHEMERAL](../properties/configuration/blackduck-server.md#detect-scan-mode-advanced) to a run of Detect.
+Enable this feature by adding [--detect.blackduck.scan.mode=EPHEMERAL](../properties/configuration/blackduck-server.md#detect-scan-mode-advanced) to a run of [solution_name].

 ## Requirements and Limitations